johnbender/twenty-questions/writing/overview.md

-# Twenty Questions, Spec by Example
+# Twenty Questions and Spec by Example

 Twenty Questions is an attempt at refining a program specification by asking of the user questions that are relevant using the context and synthesized candidates.
 Here we illustrate the basic ideas and existing work in the area by way of a simple example.